 So, where does your marketing and advertising team go from here?

-Asking key questions among the target audience can get you answers about factors such as:
+Ask key questions among your target audience and get answers about factors such as:

 Whether the goal is awareness or conversions, the only way to really know if your ad is compelling enough is to concept test.